ohfunc/ohfunc.github.io/content/posts/debugging-me-part-2.md

 draft: true
 ---

+Welcome back to my Debugging Me series, where I review [Debugging Teams](http://debuggingteams.com) and dig into how it applies to myself.
+This is part 2, which focuses on team culture.
+If you haven't already, you might consider checking out [Part 1]({{< ref "debugging-me-part-1.md" >}}, "Part 1"), where I discussed the basic premise of the book (HRT) and how you might employ it better.

+## Why do I need a team again?

+While this question can sound silly at first, it makes some sense!
+If I can go hide in a cave and be productive by myself for hours at a time, emerging with a working product after a few days, why do we need a team at all?
+It turns out that teams can get more done while also increasing the [bus factor](https://en.wikipedia.org/wiki/Bus_factor)!
+Sure, teams carry way more overhead, and communication can be annoying and difficult, but it's way less likely that you'll ship a product with a million lines of code by yourself, as opposed to with 30 of your peers.

+Touching a bit on the bus factor -- you can see this anecdotally via open source projects.
+If someone works on a great project all on their own and then loses interest, there's not much hope for the project without just branching and moving on.

+So, if you're on a team, how do you actually.. uh.. you know, get things done?

 ## Engineering Without Direction

+> A boat without a captain is nothing more than a floating waiting room—unless someone grabs the rudder and starts the engine, it’s just going to drift along aimlessly with the current.
+A project is just like that boat: if no one pilots it, you’re left with a group of geeks just sitting around waiting for something to happen.

+This is one of the metaphores in the book that has stuck with me the most, especially because I see a lot of (bad) similarities in the way I get work done.
+I often find myself with no goal at the beginning of the day and just flowing with what comes along.
+To be fair, this statement is talking about *projects*, not *individual contributions*, but there's still some points that can be shared between the two.
+Something I have and hope to continue to do is I start every day by writing down what I want to get done (employing many of the practices in [Personal Knowledge Management](https://en.wikipedia.org/wiki/Personal_knowledge_management)).
+This ensures that, even if it's not what I should be doing, at least I did it with some intention!
+I would recommend, and plan to, treating projects the same way.
+If you're passionate about something then push it!
+Be the captain of your boat, even if that just means moving the rudder by a few inches every day.

+What does moving that rudder actually look like?

+## Leading Teams

+This section is, as you've probably noticed, titled "leading teams."
+Don't be fooled!
+This does or will apply to you!
+Keep in mind that teams often work on multiple *projects*, and each of those projects, as mentioned above, needs a captain.
+That captain can't (nor should it) always be the official "team lead", if you have one.
+I will continue to use "team" lead throughout this section, but I'd like you to imagine replacing each instance with "project lead" or even just "project contributor".

+The book has a **enormous** amount of helpful tips on how to effectively lead teams, starting with this gem: the most common thing a team leader does is **build consensus**.
+This can be as straightfoward as it sounds, in some cases -- you literally just get a bunch of people to agree on something.
+Sometimes this means steering the boat all day every day, and other times it means just giving the boat a little nudge here in there to keep it going the right direction.

+Being a team lead also means helping to remove roadblocks for your project or team.
+Granted, you can't always remove the roadblocks yourself, but it's good to know at least *who* can help.
+This is one of those unfortunate situations in which "it's not what you know, but who you know" rings very true.

 <!--

-A boat without a captain is nothing more than a floating waiting room—unless someone grabs the rudder and starts the engine, it’s just going to drift along aimlessly with the current.
-A project is just like that boat: if no one pilots it, you’re left with a group of geeks just sitting around waiting for something to happen.

 If you’re an engineer, it’s sometimes difficult to resist the urge to take a running leap into writing code for a new project, but this is rarely fruitful (unless you’re throwing together a quick and dirty prototype).
 Just the same, many engineers rush right into coding before designing the software they intend to write, and this usually ends very badly.